 Commissioning and List Management, September 26 – 29, aimed at those working in the educational, academic, STM and professional publishing sectors;

-Trade Commissioning and List Management, November 14 – 17, aimed at those working in consumer book publishing.
+How to Publish Bestsellers (Trade Commissioning and List Management) November 14 – 17, aimed at those working in consumer book publishing.

 Who should attend?

 In educational, academic, reference and professional publishing, the first course above is good for development editors, commissioning editors, research editors, acquisitions editors or managing editors.

 In trade fiction and non-fiction, adult or children’s publishing, the second course above is good for assistant editors or junior editors who are about to be promoted to commissioning level.

 Follow the links above to find out more about what each course covers, and read on to hear how recent delegates gained in skills, understanding and confidence from attending the courses.